aspose-slides/Aspose.Slides-Documentation/nodejs-java/developer-guide/manage-presentation/convert-presentation/convert-powerpoint/convert-powerpoint-to-video/_index.md

 2. Download ffmpeg [here](https://ffmpeg.org/download.html).

-4. Run the PowerPoint to video Java code.
+4. Run the PowerPoint to video Javascript code.

-This Java code shows you how to convert a presentation (containing a figure and two animation effects) to a video:
+This Javascript code shows you how to convert a presentation (containing a figure and two animation effects) to a video:

 ```javascript
     var presentation = new  aspose.slides.Presentation();